IRS Forms

 Failure-to-File Penalty

 The failure-to-file penalty for Form 941 is 5% of the unpaid tax per month, up to 25%.
-The minimum penalty is $435 or the full amount of the unpaid tax if less, once the return is more than 60 days late.
+Important: the $485 / $510 IRC §6651 minimum failure-to-file penalty applies only to chapter 1 income tax returns (such as Form 1040) and does NOT apply to Form 941.
+Form 941 reports chapter 21 FICA and chapter 24 income tax withholding, so the FTF exposure is capped at the 5% per month / 25% aggregate calculation – there is no statutory floor.
 Combine this with a failure-to-deposit penalty and you can easily see a 35%+ effective penalty on the unpaid amount.
 Filing on time even if you can’t pay immediately is almost always the right call.

 Monthly vs. Semi-Weekly Deposit Schedules in Practice